sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/cros-ide/docs/development.md

   - Run `./install.sh --dev` in the terminal of the VSCode connected to chroot.
     It builds from the source code and installs it to the current vscode.
 - Why repo upload is slow?
-  - It runs `npm test`.
+  - It runs `npm preupload`.
 It's a tentative alternative for a CQ which is under construction.
 - My repo hook script complains that there is no npx?
   - Run `sudo apt-get install npm` (outside of chroot).
 - How to fix formatting errors?
-  - Run `npm run lint -- --fix`.
+  - Run `npm run fix`.

 ---